DiarmuidHenry/Project-03/README.md

 ### History

-Discovering Ireland is a board game originally released by Gosling Games in 1987, and has gone on to sell over 250,000 copies.
+**Discovering Ireland** is a board game originally released by Gosling Games in 1987, and has gone on to sell over 250,000 copies.
 The newer version (which this program was written with in mind) was releasd in 2018.
 The playing board consists of 52 towns, each connected to some of the other towns by a number of steps/blocks.

 ![Image of Board](/documents/readme-images/playing-board.webp)

 Each player is dealt 2 Entry/Exit Cards: these indicate where they must start and finish their game/journey.
 They also receive a predesignated number of Town Cards, which they must visit in between the Entry/Exit Cards.
 The number of Town Cards chosen must be at least 5 and is most commonly around 6-8, as more than this can lead to a very long game, especially with a larger number of players.
+An example of an Entry/Exit Card and a Town Card are shown below.

 ![Entry/Exit Card - Back](/documents/readme-images/entry-exit-back.webp) ![Entry/Exit Card - Front](/documents/readme-images/entry-exit-front.webp)